Saturday is the 45 day deadline for states to send absentee ballots to overseas voters.

 What if they tell me they never got my request?

 This is easy to deal with if it's addressed NOW.
-Complete a new request form at www.votefromabroad.org and submit it right away.
+Complete a new request form at votefromabroad.org and submit it right away.
 Take advantage of electronic transmission options to speed up the process.
-Most states accept the ballot request form sent by Email or Fax.
-Additionally, you can choose to receive your ballot by Email or Fax.
-This means that an application submitted today by Email will be processed by your election office next week, and you can receive a ballot by Email by week's end.
+Most states accept the ballot request form sent by email or fax.
+Additionally, you can choose to receive your ballot by email or fax.
+This means that an application submitted today by email will be processed by your election office next week, and you can receive a ballot by email by week's end.

 I didn't apply yet.
 Does this mean it's too late?

 No, but deadlines are approaching so the time to request a ballot or to register to vote is now.
-Complete a request form at www.votefromabroad.org and submit it right away.
-We recommend choosing to receive your ballot by Email or Fax.
-Send your completed form by Email or Fax (follow the rules for your state) to speed up the process.
+Complete a request form at votefromabroad.org and submit it right away.
+We recommend choosing to receive your ballot by email or fax.
+Send your completed form by email or fax (if permitted according to the rules for your state) to speed up the process.

-Many states have voter registration deadlines starting October 7.
+➞ Many states have voter registration deadlines starting October 7.
 The earliest ballot request deadline is October 16.
-Find Look up your state's deadlines on www.votefromabroad.org (includes transmission options).
+Look up your state's deadlines using the State Voting Guide on votefromabroad.org (includes transmission options).

 You can have your ballot in a matter of days, and send it back early to guarantee it will be received well before the ballot return deadline.